-CONCENTRATIONS, EMPHASES, TRACKS, AND MINORS
+CONCENTRATIONS, EMPHASES, DISCIPLINES, TRACKS, AND MINORS

 Some of the Arizona Christian University degree programs have options for or require additional areas of study.
-These study areas serve to expand the student's horizons beyond the degree or, in some instances, are necessary to fulfill the major's requirements.
-Study areas are designated as concentrations, emphases, or tracks, and their use depends on the major.
-The term used predominately at ACU is concentrations, with emphases primarily used within education degrees, and tracks used within the domain of the Interdisciplinary Studies degrees.
+These study areas serve to expand the student's horizons beyond his or her degree or, in some instances, are necessary to fulfill the major's requirements.
+Study areas are designated as concentrations, emphases, disciplines, tracks, or minors, and their uses depend on the major.
+The term used predominately at ACU is concentrations, with emphases primarily used within education degrees, and disciplines used within the domain of the Interdisciplinary Studies degrees.
+Tracks are advising guides used to assist a student in a specific area of focus, while minors are secondary, stand-alone areas of study distinct from the major.

-- Concentrations are closely associated with an academic major and serve to focus, direct, and orient a student's studies.
+Concentrations are closely associated with an academic major and serve to focus, direct, and orient a student's studies.
 Concentrations can be no less than 18 hours and no more than half of the major's total hours.
 Fifty percent of a concentration's courses must be upper division.
 A concentration is connected to an academic program and, therefore, cannot be taken separately.
-Concentrations are listed on the student's diploma and transcript and are approved by the Higher Learning Commission (HLC). - Emphases are generally less than 15 hours, do not require a specific number of upperdivision courses, are connected to the student's academic program, and, therefore, cannot be taken separately.
+Concentrations are listed on the student's diploma and transcript and are approved by the Higher Learning Commission (HLC).

+- Emphases are generally less than 15 hours, do not require a specific number of upperdivision courses, are connected to the student's academic program, and, therefore, cannot be taken separately.
 Emphases enable students to add specific skills/knowledge to their degree, usually in education, but do not function to orient the program as concentrations do.
-Emphases are not considered distinct programs of study, are not listed on the student's diploma or transcript, and may require HLC approval.

-- Tracks are fields of study consisting of at least 18 credits and are only offered within the Interdisciplinary Studies degree.
-Tracks are generally equivalent to existing minors but can be customized, advisor-approved fields of study taken from courses found in the university catalog.
-Tracks are not listed on the student's diploma or transcript.
-Tracks may require HLC approval. - Minors are stand-alone fields of study consisting of 15 to 21 credits and must have a minimum of six upper-division credits.
+Emphases are not considered distinct programs of study, are not listed on the student's diploma or transcript, and may require HLC approval. - Disciplines are fields of study consisting of at least 18 credits and are only offered within the Interdisciplinary Studies degree.
+Disciplines are generally equivalent to existing minors, but they can be customized, advisor-approved fields of study taken from courses found in the university catalog.
+Completion of all classes in the discipline is required for degree completion.
+Disciplines are listed on the student's transcript. - Tracks are advising guides used to assist a student interested in a specific focus (for example, completing prerequisites for a postgraduate partner, such as a seminary).
+Completion of a track is not necessary for degree completion, and it is not listed on the student's diploma or transcript. - Minors are stand-alone fields of study consisting of 15 to 21 credits and must have a minimum of six upper-division credits.
 Minors serve as a secondary field of study, allowing the student to pursue other areas of interest.
 Minors are not considered a second major of study and must come from either an existing HLC approved program or courses offered in the university catalog.
 Minors do not require HLC approval.